 Barshaini → Kullu → Delhi

 The trek ends at Barshaini – the roadhead for short hike to Kheerganga – at around 11 am.
-We’ll arrange transport from Barshaini to Kullu.
+Indiahikes organises transport from Barshaini to Kullu.
+This cost is not included in the trek fee.
+It will have to be shared amongst trekkers and paid directly to the transporter.
 It will take about 3 hours to reach Kullu.
-From Kullu, take a bus for Delhi.
+Buses are available from Kullu to Delhi.

 Here is what our trekkers have to say about the trek!